-I am a wife and mother of three adult children.
-My husband and I were both born and raised in Gresham and married in 1994 after graduating from Gresham High School.
-We have only spent four of our adult years living in another state.
-We were stationed in North Carolina while my husband served as a Marine and we were happy to return to our beautiful and green hometown upon his discharge.
+I am the mother of three adult children.
+I was born and raised in Gresham and graduated from Gresham High School in 1994.
+I have only spent four of my adult years living in another state.
+I lived in North Carolina for a few years but was all too eager to return to our beautiful and green hometown.

 I have a very strong desire to help teenagers as I believe they are the most misunderstood age group.
 I also believe that we can all learn a great deal from them if we simply take the time to listen.
 I am here at CPS to help students learn and grow in a safe and comfortable environment.
 Math is my main focus but I also find it important to provide a listening ear and guidance in whatever area they may be struggling with.
 I embrace the fact that each student has their own learning style and I strive to find a way to adapt my teaching method to accommodate each style.
 Knowing how to do math is important but knowing how to explain the concepts several different ways is top priority to me.